fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 #### 8.24: Subscriptions - client, part 1

 Start using subscriptions in the client, and subscribe to _bookAdded_.
 When new books are added, notify the user.
-Any method works, you can use for example the [window.alert](https://developer.mozilla.org/en-US/docs/Web/API/Window/alert) function.
+Any method works.
+For example, you can use the [window.alert](https://developer.mozilla.org/en-US/docs/Web/API/Window/alert) function.

 #### 8.25: Subscriptions - client, part 2

-Keep the applications view updated, when the server notifies about new books.
+Keep the application's view updated when the server notifies about new books.

 #### 8.26: n+1